andieleee/CPE487/Lab6/README.md

 Line 82 is the main line that changes the ball speed in the picture.
 Bits 0 to 4 are represented by SW, while bits 5 to 10 have a 0 so that the speed is not changed by the switches further to the left.
 The speed of the ball was changed from a constant to a signal in order to get the ball speed to change in the first picture.

+---
+Here is a video of our pong game:

+The file is just slightly too big, so the video will be in the files for this lab.